SpaceKrakens/SKON/README.md

     Color: int,
 },

-// Defines that an array called Colors needs to exits and the all the elements most conform to Color
+// Defines that an array called Colors needs to exits with grater than zero elements
+// and that the all the elements most conform to the Color definition.
-Colors: [ #Color ],
+Colors: [ #Color ] (greater [0]),
 ```

 A quick SKON file that is valid for this SKEMA could look like this: